JamesAmato/cmb-ml/README.md

 ## Cleaning Up To-Do's

+- Analysis Compares
+  - [ ] Detectors in config file is potentially confusing, but hydraconfigs checker looks for it; make solution?
+Or replace configchecker

 - Configs
   - [x] In pipeline / local system: establish better {src_root} system
   - [x] Clean up local_system: use interpolation for directories?